Trade Gold Trading

 How to Use Japanese Candles in Commodities Trading - Understanding Candles in Commodities Trading

-When candles are used it's very easy to see if the commodities price moved up or down as opposed to when a bar Charts are used.
+When candlesticks are used it's very easy to see if the price moved up or down as opposed to when a bar Charts are used.

-The Japanese techniques also have very many formations that are used to trade the Commodities market.
-These patterns have different technical analysis explanation & the most common are:
+The Japanese methods also have very many setups that are used to trade the market.
+These patterns have different analysis explanation & the most common are:

 Spinning Tops

-Inverted Hammer Commodities Candle-Stick Pattern & Shooting Star Commodities Candlestick Pattern
+Inverted Hammer Commodities Candle Pattern & Shooting Star Commodities Candlestick Pattern

-Piercing Line Commodity Candle-Stick Pattern & Dark Cloud Cover Commodity Candlestick Pattern
+Piercing Line Candle-stick Pattern & Dark Cloud Cover Candlestick Pattern

 How to Use Japanese Candle in Commodities Trading - Understanding Candle in Commodities

-To view this tool-bar in MetaTrader 4 go to 'View' Next to file at top left corner of MT4 Platform, Click 'View', Then Click 'Toolbars', Then check 'Charts' Button Key.
+To view this tool bar on MT4 go to 'View' Next to file at top left corner of MT4 Platform, Click 'View', Then Click 'Toolbars', Then check 'Charts' Button Key.
 Above tool bar will appear.

-Once the above tool-bar, pops up you can then select the type you want to convert to, If you want to view using the bar format, click the bar tool button as illustrated above, for line format click the line tool button key, for Japanese candlesticks format click the "candlesticks tool button".
+Once the above tool bar, pops up you can then select the type you want to convert to, If you want to view using the bar format, click the bar tool button as shown above, for line format click the line tool button key, for Japanese candlesticks format click the "candlesticks tool button".